Orontes I: Expedition to Cyprus

 The negotiations made Orontes fear that Tiribazus would reap all the honor and rewards if he also finished the Cypriot War just after having led the reconquest of the eastern Mediterranean lands.
 As a result he sent a number of accusations to Artaxerxes II, which mentioned that Tiribazus was deliberately prolonging the war and planning to declare independence.
 Artaxerxes II was unable to make a proper assessment due to his distance, but could not risk Tiribazus ruin the recent Persian accomplishments, and as a result had him jailed in Susa.

-Glos, who was the father-in-law of Tiribazus and commander of the fleet, feared that he might be accused of cooperation.
-As a result he returned to western Asia Minor, taking with him much of Greek unit of the Persian forces.
+Glos, who was the father-in-law of Tiribazus and commander of the fleet, feared that he might be accused of cooperating with him.
+As a result he returned to western Asia Minor, taking with him much of the Greek unit of the Persian forces.
 This heavily weakened the strength of the campaign force, as most of it was composed of Greeks.
 When the news reached the Asian Greek cities, some of them—mostly Ionian cities—attempted to gain independence.
 With the remaining forces, Orontes resumed the siege of Salamis, and launched an attack which was repelled.
 Moreover, he also faced insubordination and indifference from his troops, as a result of Tiribazus' arrest.
 Due to his weakened position, Orontes was forced to make peace with Evagoras in 380 BC.
 The terms of the treaty was that Evagoras was obligated to pay tribute to the Persian king, but as a subordinate king rather than a slave.
-Artaxerxes III did not deem the conclusion of the war satisfactory, as it had cost 15,000 talents, and a result Orontes fell into disfavour.
+Artaxerxes III did not deem the conclusion of the war satisfactory, as it had cost 15,000 talents, and as a result Orontes fell into disfavour.
 It may have been after this event that Orontes was dismissed as satrap of Armenia and sent to the distant region of Mysia.
 Meanwhile, Tiribazus was pardoned and restored to his former position.